costajob/app-servers/README.md

 ##### Considerations
 Nim proved to keep its promises, being a fast and concise language.
-From a pure performance point of view Nim is faster than Ruby and Elixir, substantially on par with Node, slower than Java, GO and Crystal.
+Nim througput is better than Ruby and Elixir, substantially on par with Node, slower than Java, GO and Crystal.

 ##### Concurrency and parallelism
-Despite i was expecting Nim to support parallelism, it clearly does not.
+Despite i was expecting Nim to support parallelism, it clearly does not: only one CPU is hitted by the running thread.
 Memory consumption is really on the low side.
 I dare to add that Nim executable is also the smallest one: a mere 150KB.

 ### Crystal HTTP